telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/end-user/list-of-formulas.md

 | COT                       | Returns the cotangent of an angle, specified in radians
 | COTH                      | Returns the hyperbolic cotangent of a number
 | COUNT                     | Counts the number of numbers in a list of arguments
-| COUNTA                    | Counts the number of values ina  list of arguments
+| COUNTA                    | Counts the number of values in a  list of arguments
 | COUNTBLANK                | Counts the number of blank cells in a range
 | COUNTIF                   | Counts the number of cells in a range that meet a criteria
 | COUNTIFS                  | Counts the number of cells in a range that meet multiple criteria